 As depicted in Fig.~\ref{fig:causal_relationships}(a), $Z$ and $Y$ jointly generate $X$.
-Based on d-separation rule~\cite{pearl1988probabilistic}, $Z$ and $Y$ become dependent when $X$ is observed.
-Traditional generative modelling uses a uniform $Y$ and constrains $X$ by estimating an informative $Z$.
-Since we remove $Z$ from our framework, $Y$ must be informative to better constraint the generation of $X$.
+Based on the d-separation rule~\cite{pearl1988probabilistic}, $Z$ and $Y$ become dependent when $X$ is observed.
+Traditional generative modeling assumes a uniform prior over $Y$ and constrains $X$ by estimating an informative $Z$.
+Because we remove $Z$ from our framework, $Y$ must be informative to better constrain the generation of $X$.

-In order to approximate clean label prior $p(\mathbf{y})$, previous works~\cite{bae2022noisy,zhuang2023dygen} explore multi-stage training, which is computationally intensive and time consuming.
-Motivated by recent study on PLL decomposition~\cite{qiao2022decompositional}, we introduce Partial Label Supervision (PLS) to construct an informative $p(\mathbf{y})$.
-Unlike traditional pseudo labeling methods, which commits to a single, definitive prediction for a noisy-label training sample and heavily rely on model prediction confidence for pseudo label accuracy, PLS constructs $p(\mathbf{y})$ with a set of label candidates for each sample that contains as few labels as possible, but that also has a large probability of covering the clean label $Y$.
-Therefore, PLS is designed to balance these two objectives: maximizing label coverage while minimising label uncertainty, which are defined by:
+To approximate the clean-label prior $p(\mathbf{y})$, prior work~\cite{bae2022noisy,zhuang2023dygen} has explored multi-stage training, which is computationally intensive and time-consuming.
+Motivated by recent work on PLL decomposition~\cite{qiao2022decompositional}, we introduce Partial-Label Supervision (PLS) to construct an informative $p(\mathbf{y})$.
+Unlike traditional pseudo-labeling methods, which commit to a single, definitive prediction for a training sample with a noisy label and rely heavily on prediction confidence, PLS constructs $p(\mathbf{y})$ as a set of candidate labels per sample that is as small as possible while maintaining a high probability of covering the clean label $Y$.
+Therefore, PLS is designed to balance two objectives: maximizing label coverage while minimizing label uncertainty, defined by: